You found our list of virtual game night ideas.

 Because this game includes a premise, clues, and character backstories, Online Murder Mystery Parties requires a lot of planning.
 However, if you are nervous about coming up with all these aspects yourself, you can either download a free game online or hire a facilitator who will host the party for you.

-Learn about online murder mysteries.
+Learn about online murder mystery games.

 3. Digital Scavenger Hunt